Queue number: Related invariants

 Unsolved problem in mathematics: Must every graph with bounded book thickness also have bounded queue-number?

 Graphs with queue number 1 have book thickness at most 2.

 For any fixed vertex ordering, the product of the book thickness and queue numbers for that ordering is at least as large as the cutwidth of the graph divided by its maximum degree.

 The book thickness may be much larger than the queue number: ternary Hamming graphs have logarithmic queue number but polynomially-large book thickness and there are graphs with queue number 4 that have arbitrarily large book thickness.
 Heath, Leighton & Rosenberg (1992) conjectured that the queue number is at most a linear function of the book thickness, but no functional bound in this direction is known.
 It is known that, if all bipartite graphs with 3-page book embeddings have bounded queue number, then all graphs with bounded book thickness have bounded queue number.

 Ganley & Heath (2001) asked whether the queue number of a graph could be bounded as a function of its treewidth, and cited an unpublished Ph.D. dissertation of S. V. Pemmaraju as providing evidence that the answer was no: planar 3-trees appeared from this evidence to have unbounded queue number.
 However, the queue number was subsequently shown to be bounded by a (doubly exponential) function of the treewidth.
+Planar graphs, and thus planar 3-trees, have since been shown to have queue number bounded by a constant.